 Contracted and Customized Training Programs can be designed specifically to meet the needs of individual businesses and industries.
 Business-specific programs can be designed and coordinated for each organization.
-For more information, call (541) 506-6031.
+For more information, call the customized training coordinator at (541) 506-6031.